To Influence or to Adapt?

 The waiter served a plate of long beans right in front of you.

-Do you use the fork to try grabbing as much long beans as you want?
+Do you use the fork to try to grab as many long beans as you want?

 Or do you ask the waiter if they have like a big spoon or something that will make it easier to scoop the long beans?